Web design is like a shark – for better or worse, it never stops moving.

 5. 3D Design Elements

-In an effort to break free from the flat illustration style running rampant across recent web design, some businesses are using 3D modeling on their websites in 2020.
+In an effort to break free from the flat illustration style running rampant across recent web design, some businesses are using 3D illustrations on their websites in 2020.

 These 3D elements appear to leap off the web page.
 So, they’re very effective at drawing attention.